arambazamba/ng-adv/demos/04-state/ngrx-state/src/assets/markdown/presenter-ngrx.md

- A `Container-Presenter` pattern using NgRx is implemented in `skill-row.component.ts` and `skills-container.component.ts`.
+ A `Container-Presenter` pattern using NgRx is implemented in `skills-container.component.ts` and  `skill-row.component.ts`.
 Point out the benefits of using this pattern.

 ```html
 <div *ngFor="let sk of skills | async" class="item">